Quantitative Research Questions Examples External variable

 • Independent Variable: University Degree

-• Group: Employees in Multinational Company
+• Group: Employees in a Multinational Company

 This quantitative research question example can help you help segment customers based on their shared characteristics.
 Leverage a data analysis platform that enables you to identify patterns between responses and help you group customers with similar attributes.